 2.2.
 Prepaid Flat Rate Expenses.
 Alternatively, the Customer may choose to pre-pay travel or other expenses at a flat rate by ordering prepaid travel and expenses with training in an Order Form.
 Should Customer prepay expenses at a flat rate, supporting documentation for expenses will not be provided, and travel expenses are non-refundable.

-The terms set forth in this Exhibit B are in addition to, and not in lieu of, the terms set forth in the Agreement to which these Exhibit B terms are attached.
+The terms set forth in this EULA (Exhibit B) are in addition to, and not in lieu of, the terms set forth in the Enterprise Agreement to which this EULA (Exhibit B) is attached.
 Capitalized terms used, but not otherwise defined, in this Exhibit B shall have the respective meanings ascribed to such terms in the Agreement.

 1.1.
 Copyright Protection.
 These RGS Software Terms govern the software products for which Customer has acquired licenses, any media or reproductions (physical or virtual) and accompanying documentation (collectively the “Software”), which are protected by the copyright laws and treaties of the United States (“U.S.”) and other countries.
 If the laws of Customer’s principal place of business require contracts to be in the local language to be enforceable, such local language version may be obtained from RGS upon written request and shall be deemed to govern Customer’s purchase of licenses to the Software.